 The tort of detinue is related to the tort of conversion and involves the failure to return an object to the person whom is the rightful owner or having proper...Learn More

 The tort of nuisance is a very flexible legal concept and may be applied to situations where a neighbour interferes in the reasonable enjoyment of property for...Learn More

 What Differs Between the Tort of Trespass to Chattels and the Tort of Conversion?
-With the Tort of Trespass to Chattels the Interference or Damage to the...Learn More
+The Tort of Trespass to Chattels Involves Damage or Interference Caused to...Learn More

 Trespassing upon property is commonly understood as a unlawful act in respect of the criminal law, such as in the context of a 'break and enter'; however,...Learn More